FooSoft/homemaker/README.md

     This parameter is used to specify which task Homemaker will process when executed.
 It defaults to the `default` task, which should be used when creating a configuration file that does not have system-specific tasks specified.

+*   **variant**

+    When using homemaker across different operating systems or distributions it can be useful to be able to perform conditional command and task execution, allowing for variation in things like package names and package management tools.
+This parameter is used for specifying the name of the variant that should be used.

 *   **verbose**